AndersDeath/diary2/000-current.md

 # 18 June - Sunday - Yerevan - 262 day of immigration

 Another Sunday, another week finished.
 It's so weird how live goes fast.
 Something happens every day and doing life different.
 Today we just did some cool things and went for a walk.
-I changed a bit my plans and decided to dive deeper into MERN stack.
+I changed a bit my plans and decided to dive deeper into MERN stack or something similar,